srid/neuron/CONTRIBUTING.md

 `nix-shell` is your friend when developing on neuron.
 The scripts under ./bin make use of nix-shell as well as `ghcid` to make development experience smoother (see below).
 IDE support is builtin via [haskell-language-server](https://github.com/haskell/haskell-language-server); just start your text editor from within a nix-shell.

 - For neovim, install and setup [coc.vim](https://github.com/neoclide/coc.nvim) and add [this configuration](https://github.com/haskell/haskell-language-server#coc)
-- For VSCode, install [this extension](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) and launch it using `nix-shell --run "code ."`
+- For VSCode, install these two extensions: [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) and [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector).
-  - If you are using WSL2 on Windows, you will also need the [Nix Environment Selector](https://marketplace.visualstudio.com/items?itemName=arrterian.nix-env-selector) extension.

 ### Instant reload